Ketel Marte Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.

-- The Twins have a 3.87 team ERA that ranks eighth among all MLB pitching staffs.
+- The Twins have a 3.86 team ERA that ranks seventh among all league pitching staffs.

-- Ober makes the start for the Twins, his 18th of the season.
-He is 6-5 with a 3.19 ERA and 95 strikeouts through 98 2/3 innings pitched.

-- The right-hander's most recent time out was on Saturday against the Kansas City Royals, when he tossed four innings, surrendering six earned runs while giving up 11 hits.
+- The right-hander last pitched on Sunday against the Kansas City Royals, when he tossed five innings, allowing two earned runs while giving up four hits.

-- In 17 games this season, the 28-year-old has a 3.19 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .232 to opposing hitters.
+- In 11 games this season, the 35-year-old has put up a 4.53 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .250 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.